deafelimuplus/sign-language-dictionary-tutorial/README.md

 ### Step 2: Create and Deploy your first Firebase Cloud Function

-1. Open a terminal window and navigate to the directory for your code:
+1. Open a terminal window and navigate to the directory for your code

-        Initiate your project `$ firebase init`
+	To initiate your project `$ firebase init`

 2. Select **Functions**
 3. Select **Create a new project**
 4. Select **JavaScript** language
 5. Enter **y** to *Do you want to use ESLint to catch probably bugs and enfore style?*
 6. Enter **y** to *Do you want to install dependencies with npm now?*
-7. Using Visual Studio Code, open index.js in functions folder and then uncomment the following lines
+7. Using Visual Studio Code, to open **index.js** in functions folder and then uncomment the following lines

 ```node.js
 // exports.helloWorld = functions.https.onRequest((request, response) => {
 //  response.send("Hello from Firebase!");